Why land and security solutions need to be forged together to respond to the threats posed by climate change and create a more peaceful world.

 The Summer Academy will not only equip professionals with an understanding of the issues, and the methodologies to deal with them, it will also forge a network of ‘land, security and climate alumni’ who can draw on each other’s strengths.

 • Cooperation beyond silos;

-• Analysis of land and security nexus;
+• Analysis of land, security and climate nexus;

 • Case studies from Africa and Asia;

 • Access to the Caux Dialogue on Environment and Security (CDES);

 • Strengthening of networks by interaction with global stakeholders and communities, by sharing knowledge among practitioners and researchers to deliver practical, timely and innovative ideas to implement and build more robust and effective practices.

 This course target audience are environment and security professionals from public and private sectors:

 • private sector representatives

 • community leaders